Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

-Guafacine is a selective postsynaptic α-2A-adrenoreceptor agonist in frontal pyramidal neurons.
+Guafacine is a selective postsynaptic α-2A adrenoreceptor agonist in frontal pyramidal neurons.

-In addition, guanfacine is an imidazoline receptor agonist.
+Guanfacine is also an imidazoline receptor agonist.

-It is not subject to narcotics regulation.
+It is not subject to the Narcotics Ordinance.

-Earlier designation: BS 100-141 (in the 1970s)
+Former designation: BS 100-141 (in the 1970s)

 Trade name: Intuniv

-Guanfacine thus has a noradrenergic effect.
+Guanfacine has a noradrenergic effect.

 Maximum blood plasma values after 5 hours.